KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 ## Insights for the business

 This section translates key analytical findings into clear, actionable strategies that directly support revenue growth.
-It enables the business to make data-driven decisions by highlighting where to focus resources for the greatest commercial impact.
+It enables the business to make data-driven decisions by highlighting where to focus resources for the greatest commercial impact moving forward.

 | Key Insights | Recommendations | Business Impact |
 |---|---|---|